crueter-ci/SDL3/README.md

 - `BUILD_DIR` (default `<PWD>/build`): The build directory to use
 - `OUT_DIR` (default `<PWD>/out`): The directory to output the include directory and built libraries
 - `ARCH` (default: amd64 on Windows/UNIX, arm64-v8a on Android): The architecture to build for

+All platforms build both shared and static libraries by default.
+You can control this with the `BUILD_SHARED_LIBS` CMake variable.

 ### Android